graphql/express-graphql/README.md

 - **`pretty`**: If `true`, any JSON response will be pretty-printed.

 - **`extensions`**: An optional function for adding additional metadata to the GraphQL response as a key-value object.
-The result will be added to `"extensions"` field in the resulting JSON.
+The result will be added to the `"extensions"` field in the resulting JSON.
 This is often a useful place to add development time metadata such as the runtime of a query or the amount of resources consumed.
 This may be an async function.
 The function is